maciej-jankowskii/Artdeco-website/README.md

 # ARTDECO
 ### My first website.
-I used HTML, CSS (SCSS), and simple JS.
+I used basic of HTML, CSS (SCSS), and simple JS.
 The website looks good both on small devices such as phones and on large screens - tablets and computers.
 ### The website has simple and basic animations.
 JS is mainly responsible for changing the colors of various elements.
 I also added a simple modal - you can find it when you click on 'Private Policy' at the bottom of the page.

 #### You can also check it here <a href="https://maciej-jankowskii.github.io/Artdeco-website/">Click</a>